 - Incorrect or missing age for eligible dependents (if child is less than one year old, enter 1 for age)

 - Incorrect Social Security number(s)

-- Failure to mark box 7 (You must mark this box if your heating costs are currently included in your rent or is your heat service in someone else’s name.)
+- Failure to mark box 7 (You must mark this box if your heating costs are currently included in your rent.)

 - Entering figures on the wrong lines or not entering figures on required lines

 - Mistakes in computing your credit (Addition, subtraction, etc.)

 - Failure to report total household resources from all sources or entering monthly amount instead of annual amount